+In 2022, the National Institute for Environmental Health Sciences (NIEHS) convened an 8-week, 400-participant, 7-event open space series and summit, all online, to advance the formation of a vast emerging field of research and catalyze a shift to action, in myriad applications.
 This might be the longest Open Space “event” I’ve facilitated.
-The National Institute for Environmental Health Sciences (NIEHS) convened an 8-week, 400-participant, 7-event open space series and summit, all online, to advance formation of new field and catalyze research action (2022).
 Six “workshops” were followed closely by a 3-day summit for a smaller group to further refine the way forward on major working themes.
+Here are the invitation, proceedings and initial reporting on the workshop series and strategic summit:

 “One of the key outcomes from the workshop series was to collect data to help formulate an operational model on how to conduct experiments in exposomics.
 There was a consensus to establish a community of practice to guide best practices and enable coordination among various exposome efforts.”